Abdul Hameed Chapra

-Abdul Hameed Chapra (عبدالحمید چھاپرا) was a Pakistani journalist and activist who was a former president of Karachi Press Club.
+Abdul Hameed Chapra (عبدالحمید چھاپرا) was a Pakistani journalist and a Union activist who was a former president of Karachi Press Club.

 He died on 23 December 2020 in Karachi.

-He always had raised and defended the rights of the workers and hawkers of the newspapers, and struggled for the freedom of the press and for the rights of working journalists.
+He always had raised and defended the rights of the workers and hawkers of the newspapers and struggled for the freedom of the press and for the rights of working journalists.

 Early life and career

 Chapra was elected five times president of the Karachi Press Club from 1980 to 1985.
-He was also president of the Pakistan Federal Union of Journalists (PFUJ) and fought against Military regimes for the freedom of the media and democracy in Pakistan.
+He was also president of the Pakistan Federal Union of Journalists (PFUJ) and fought against military regimes for the freedom of the media and democracy in Pakistan.

-He was jailed during the 1978 movement for freedom of the press during General Zia ul Haq’s regime.
+He was jailed during the 1978 movement for freedom of the press during General Zia ul Haq's regime.

 Death

 Abdul Hameed Chapra died on 22 December 2020 after a brief illness.
 Among his survivors are his wife, three daughters and a son.